EnterpriseDB/tpa/RELNOTES.md

   References: TPA-711, RT103488.

-- use archive.debian.org to get buster backports on aws
+- Use archive.debian.org to get buster backports on aws

   The backports repository for debian 10 (buster) is no longer available on deb.debian.org but the standard AWS AMI still refers to it, so we